siquick/phapi_python/readme.md

 Example

 '''
-Usecase - I am an advertiser and want to see a list of all my campaigns''' `advertiser_client = Advertiser(advertiser_application_key,advertiser_user_api_key) campaigns = advertiser_client.list_campaigns() for campaign in json.loads(campaigns.text)['campaigns']:
+###Usecase - I am an advertiser and want to see a list of all my campaigns

+`advertiser_client = Advertiser(advertiser_application_key,advertiser_user_api_key)
+campaigns = advertiser_client.list_campaigns()
+for campaign in json.loads(campaigns.text)['campaigns']:
 	print campaign['campaign']`
-'''